jrkerns/pylinac/docs/source/overview.rst

 For the first group, pylinac can be used within a Python environment to automate analysis of QA images.

-For the second group, pylinac is also implemented as a `web app <www.assuranceqa.herokuapp.com>`_.
+For the second group, pylinac is also implemented as a `web app <www.assuranceqa.herokuapp.com>`_ and a desktop GUI.

 Philosophy
 ----------